 500+ Words Essay on Eco-Friendly Diwali

-Diwali or Deepavali is among India’s biggest festivals.
-The core essence of the festival is that it is the triumphs of good over evil, and light takes over darkness.
+Diwali, or Deepavali, is among India’s biggest festivals.
+The core essence of the festival is that it is the triumph of good over evil, and light takes over darkness.
 Present-day celebrations of the festival largely comprise people adorning their homes with traditional diyas and lights of various shapes, sizes and colours.
 They eat sweets and burst crackers.
-The increasing pollution level, especially in cities and towns, had put a question on busting the firecrackers.
+The increasing pollution level, especially in cities and towns, had put a question on bursting firecrackers.
 It is a worrying problem for environmentalists and common people.

 Huge amounts of crackers and sparklers are burned mainly on the day of the festival and also before and after Diwali.
-The fireworks contain a lot of chemicals such as potassium nitrates, potassium chlorate, aluminium, iron dust powder etc. These firecrackers, when burnt, release various gaseous and particulate air pollutants and toxic metals, which degrades the air quality.
-These fireworks emissions reduce visibility to a large extent and generate a dense cloud of smoke.
+Fireworks contain a lot of chemicals such as potassium nitrates, potassium chlorate, aluminium, iron dust powder, etc. These firecrackers, when burnt, release various gaseous and particulate air pollutants and toxic metals, which degrade the air quality.
+The emissions reduce visibility to a large extent and generate a dense cloud of smoke.
 Along with polluting the air, these crackers generate noise pollution; the noise triggers annoyance, aggression, hypertension, high-stress levels, hearing loss and sleep disturbance.

-The air and noise pollution lead to serious health hazards.
+Air and noise pollution leads to serious health hazards.

-Let’s make the Diwali festival full of happiness, love, sweetness, peace for all.
-Let’s enjoy the festival of light by taking a pledge not to burst a single cracker.
-Let’s celebrate eco-friendly Diwali, not pollution friendly.
+Let’s make the Diwali festival full of happiness, love, sweetness, and peace for all.
+Let’s enjoy the festival of lights by taking a pledge not to burst a single cracker.
+Let’s celebrate an eco-friendly Diwali, not a pollution-friendly one.

 Students must have found the “Eco-friendly Diwali” essay useful for improving their essay writing skills.
-They can get the study material and latest update on CBSE/ICSE/State Board/Competitive Exams, at BYJU’S.
+They can get the study material and the latest updates on CBSE/ICSE/State Board/Competitive Exams at BYJU’S.